Episode 88

 Nearly coming off of the low water bridge to cross over the creek.

-God only knows what would have happened if I would have lost control and fell into the creek, knowing that this thing was right behind me.
+I would have lost control and fell into the creek, knowing that this thing was right behind me.

-Once I passed the creek, I was still shaking so hard from fear.
+Once I passed the creek, I was still shaking so hard from fear

-Every couple of minutes, I was looking behind me.
+every couple of minutes.
+I was looking behind me.

 I was going behind buildings.

-Once I got it to a certain point, I finally was able to stop and look and I didn't hear anything, I didn't see anything.
+Once I got it to a certain point, I finally was able to stop and look.
+And

 And at that point, I was able to kind of take a breath, slow down, and figure out what just happened.